All You Need To Know About Tire Rolling Resistance

 What Other Factors Affect Rolling Resistance?

-Rolling on loose terrain will add some effort for the tires to move forward.
-The additional load will also increase the rolling resistance because the deeper the tire sinks into the terrain/road, the higher the effort to keep moving.
+Rolling on loose terrain adds some effort for the tires to move forward.
+The additional load also increases the rolling resistance because the deeper the tire sinks into the terrain, the higher the effort to keep moving.

 Yes, it does.
 The more weight you put on your vehicle, the more effort it will take to roll on the road.
-Specialists recommend avoiding overloading the vehicle with unnecessary stuff that adds extra pounds.
+Specialists recommend avoiding overloading the vehicle.
 Also, drivers must take into account the load capacity of their tires.

 What is the Rolling Resistance at Zero Speed?

 Zero speed means zero rolling resistance.
-The rolling resistance force is applied while in motion exclusively.
-Tires do not generate any force when they are in a static condition.
-The force starts to manifest in a dynamic state when the speed, road surface, air resistance, and vehicle load influence the way the tire rolls on the road.
+The rolling resistance force is applied exclusively while in motion.
+At zero speed, the tire may still support weight (causing static deformation), but it doesn't generate rolling resistance until the vehicle moves.
+The force starts to manifest in a dynamic state when the speed, road surface, air resistance, and vehicle load influence how the tire rolls on the road.

 How Do I Know if My Tire is Low Rolling Resistance?

-A regular tire is slightly different from an LRR (low rolling resistance tire).
-The latter has shallower tread blocks and thinner sidewalls.
+The LRR tire has shallower tread blocks and thinner sidewalls.
 In addition, manufacturers use special rubber formulas in LRR tires.
 All these features work together to reduce the tire rolling effort on the road, which optimizes fuel consumption.

 Which Tires Are Recommended For Low Rolling Resistance?